On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation: Distributions of some planetary parameters: power-laws of aphelia

-Parameter $\alpha = mM_{s}\mathcal{G}$ can be fully determined from the values listed in Table A, through Kepler’s law (\ref{eq:03c}). $\mathcal{G}$ follows Figure \ref{Fig:03}.
-We next calculate the delay in the planets’ perihelia, using Table A and Einstein’s formula under two cases: \begin{enumerate} \item the values of gravitation (black diamonds) are as in Figure \ref{Fig:03}; \item one assumes a constant $\mathcal{G}$ (red dots). \end{enumerate}
+Parameter $\alpha = mM_{s}\mathcal{G}$ can be fully determined from the values listed in Table A (in Appendix A), through Kepler’s law (\ref{eq:03c}). $\mathcal{G}$ follows Figure \ref{Fig:01}.
+We next calculate the delay in the planets’ perihelia, using Table A (in Appendix A) and Einstein’s formula under two cases: \begin{enumerate} \item the values of gravitation (black diamonds) are as in Figure \ref{Fig:02}; \item one assumes a constant $\mathcal{G}$ (red dots). \end{enumerate}

-The two determinations are essentially identical as seen in Figure \ref{Fig:05a}.
-Their differences are shown in Figure \ref{Fig:05b}.
-A very good fit with a power law is shown as a dashed curve in Figure \ref{Fig:05a}.
-It is noteworthy that the exponent is indistinguishable from -5/2.
-This result, that we have not been able to find in the published literature, is readily understood in Lagrange’s formalism.
+The two determinations are essentially identical as seen in Figure \ref{Fig:03} and a good fit with a power law is shown as a dashed curve.
+It is noteworthy that the exponent is indistinguishable from (-5/2).
+This result is readily understood in Lagrange’s formalism.
 Torques have their origin in the revolution of planets, that act on the Sun.
 The Sun’s rotation is modified, as evidenced for instance by sunspots.
 Since the system is Galilean with uniform time, the modified solar rotation acts instantaneously on the rotation axes of planets.
-Both the classical and the relativistic interpretations are similar, with the two parameters $ 1 /c^{2} $ and $\gamma / (\alpha a) $ as the link. \\
+Both the classical and the relativistic interpretations are similar, with the two parameters $ 1 /c^{2} $ and $\gamma / (\alpha a) $ as the link.

-The $r \delta \varphi$ (or $a \delta \varphi$) in Figure \ref{Fig:02} can be regarded as the apparent surface of delay (or advance) with respect to closed trajectories (Kepler’s second law).
-That delay does not depend on time ($t$ does not appear in equation \ref{eq:06e}).
+The $r \delta \varphi$ (or $a \delta \varphi$) can be regarded as the apparent surface of delay (or advance) with respect to closed trajectories (\Kepler’s second law).
+That delay does not depend on time, since $t$ does not appear in equation \ref{eq:06e}.
 So $a \delta \varphi$ follows the law of areas and should have dimension $a^{-3/2}$.
-This is indeed seen in Figure \ref{Fig:05c}.
+This is indeed seen in Figure \ref{Fig:03}.

-Thus $a \delta \varphi$ behaving as $a^{-3/2}$ implies that $\delta \varphi$ behaves as $a^{-5/2}$ as found in Figure \ref{Fig:05a}.
+Thus $a \delta \varphi$ behaving as $a^{-3/2}$ implies that $\delta \varphi$ behaves as $a^{-5/2}$ as found in Figure \ref{Fig:03}.
 The delay in the periaster is a constant in our system; its value depends only on the distance to the origin of the central field.
-This was understood by Einstein but may be seen more clearly in the Lagrange formalism behind equation \ref{eq:06e}. \\
+This was understood by Einstein but may be seen more clearly in the Lagrange formalism behind equation \ref{eq:06e}.

-In Figure \ref{Fig:05b}, we see that the differences in delays are constant and negligible from planet Mars to Neptune.
-For the three telluric planets closest to the Sun, the situation is different.
-This is not easily understood in Einstein’s formalism but readily so in Lagrange’s formalism, with reference to equation (\ref{eq:01}).
-Since we are in a central field and a Galilean reference frame, the system is closed, $\mathcal{E}$ is conserved and the centrifugal term takes over (for small distances).